luchangli03/export_llama_to_onnx/README.md

 LlamaModel.norm

-Actually it's veary easy to convert all these sub models in a single onnx model, we show this in export chatglm2.py.
+Actually it's very easy to convert all these sub models in a single onnx model, we show this in export chatglm2.py.

 ## Usage example